Tochemey/goakt/README.md

 In Go-Akt, supervision allows to define the various strategies to apply when a given actor is faulty.
 The supervisory strategy to adopt is set during the creation of the actor system.
-In Go-Akt that each child actor is treated separately.
+In Go-Akt each child actor is treated separately.
 There is no concept of one-for-one and one-for-all strategies.
 The following directives are supported:
 - [`Restart`](./actors/supervisor.go): to restart the child actor.
 One can control how the restart is done using the following options: - `maxNumRetries`: defines the maximum of restart attempts - `timeout`: how to attempt restarting the faulty actor.
 - [`Stop`](./actors/supervisor.go): to stop the child actor which is the default one